toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [to-single-quotes](https://github.com/sindresorhus/to-single-quotes-cli) - Convert matching double-quotes to single-quotes.
 * [toc](https://github.com/AlphaJack/toc) - Generate a table of contents from the comments of a file.
 * [toolong](https://github.com/Textualize/toolong) - A terminal application to view, tail, merge, and search log files (plus JSONL).
+* [trre](https://github.com/c0stya/trre) - Transductive regular expressions: an extension of the regular expressions for text editing and a grep-like command line tool.
 * [trurl](https://github.com/curl/trurl) - Command line tool for URL parsing and manipulation.
 * [tuc](https://github.com/riquito/tuc) - You want to cut on more than just a character, perhaps using negative indexes or format the selected fields as you want...
 Maybe you want to cut on lines (ever needed to drop first and last line?)...
 That's where tuc can help.
 * [ucto](https://languagemachines.github.io/ucto/) - Ucto tokenizes text files: it separates words from punctuation, and splits sentences.
 It has rules (regular-expression based) for several languages.